-A little over a month ago, while we were up in Knoxville visiting my awesome SIL and her boyfriend, Joey bought me this necklace:
+A little over a month ago, while we were up in Knoxville visiting my awesome SIL and her boyfriend, Joey bought me a necklace that reads "Strength."

 It was supposed to bring me strength during a time when I needed it most.
 But lately, I don't feel strong.
 I just feel weak, lonely, and sad.
 I'm trying my best to pour my heart and energy (what's left of it, anyway) into positive things:

 A few weeks ago, we started - slowly - clearing out to closet to what will be the nursery.
 We think that putting together the nursery in the first half of 2011 will be a good way for us to work on something that's actually within our control.
 It's strange for me to be starting a nursery with no idea as to when or how a baby will get to us.
 But I feel like this is the one positive thing we can do right now that relates to our infertility (that and save money for the adoption, of course).

 We also picked a country: we are 100% decided on domestic adoption.

 I am now the Education Coordinator for our local RESOLVE chapter, and I agreed to organize two speaker meetings this year.
 One will be a men's panel and the other will be an adoption panel.
 I'm excited for the opportunity to organize both, and I hope we have a good turnout.